nixworks/public/news/2009/09/22/README.md

 _Context: Moscow, Russia, racist_

 ### [ U.S. President Barack Obama calls for the resumption of the Middle East peace process in meetings with the Prime Minister of Israel Benjamin Netanyahu and the President of the Palestinian Authority Mahmoud Abbas. ](/news/2009/09/22/u-s-president-barack-obama-calls-for-the-resumption-of-the-middle-east-peace-process-in-meetings-with-the-prime-minister-of-israel-benjami.md)
-_Context: Barack Obama, Benjamin Netanyahu, Mahmoud Abbas, Middle East, Palestinian Authority President, Prime Minister of Israel, president_
+_Context: Benjamin Netanyahu, Mahmoud Abbas, Middle East, Obama, Palestinian Authority President, President, Prime Minister of Israel_

 ### [ Honduran soldiers break up protests outside the Brazilian embassy in Tegucigalpa in support of deposed President Manuel Zelaya, who is staying inside. ](/news/2009/09/22/honduran-soldiers-break-up-protests-outside-the-brazilian-embassy-in-tegucigalpa-in-support-of-deposed-president-manuel-zelaya-who-is-stay.md)
 Honduras de facto leader Roberto Micheleti demanded that Brazil hand over deposed constitutional president Manuel Zelaya who is currently in the Brazilian embassy in Tegucigalpa following a dramatic secret return to the country.